wubw/wubw.github.io/_sources/2018/ai_for_smartcities.rst.txt

 Why Cities need to be smart?
 =============================

-According to statistics, urbanization is increasing world wide and it also bring challenges:
+According to statistics, urbanization is increasing world-wide and it also bring challenges:

 * By 2050 cities will accommodate about 66% percent of the world's population
 * In 2012 cities occupied only about 3% of the global land area
 * In 2012 cities consumed about 75% of natural resources
 * In 2012 cities produced 60%-80% of all greenhouse gas (GHG) emissions

-In order to address the above challenges, new and efficient ways have to be found for ctiy operation.
+In order to address the above challenges, new and efficient ways have to be found for city operation.
 According to investigation from Cisco, there are improvements potential on many city operation aspects.

 .. image:: images/smartcity_improvementpoints.png

-In order to be more efficient to operate city, we need to rely on digital way to have better insight of infrastructure status, automate operation to replace repetitive human work, take better action based on historical data, optmize infrastructure efficiency, etc.
+In order to be more efficient to operate city, we need to rely on digital way to have better insight of infrastructure status, automate operation to replace repetitive human work, take better action based on historical data, optimize infrastructure efficiency, etc.

 The crucial parts of the digital way are to get the data, manage the data, bring value from the data, and take action accordingly.
 We call this new way of operating city as 'Smart city', which is mainly a data business.